Skip to main

 How are personal essays evaluated?

 Your personal essay is a critical part of the holistic review.
-It allows you to share your story, reflect on your values, and highlight how your experiences have shaped your goals.
 We encourage authenticity and careful reflection in your writing.
 Essays are evaluated for content, insight, and the ability to communicate effectively.

 Are letters of recommendation required?

-No, letters of recommendation are optional, but they can provide additional insights into your character, academic abilities, and leadership potential.
-Letters of recommendation may be submitted by teachers, counselors, or mentors by email to documents@uky.edu.
+No, letters of recommendation are not required, but they can provide additional insights into your academic abilities and leadership potential.
+Letters of recommendation may be submitted by teachers, counselors, or mentors by documents@uky.edu.

 How does the University handle applications without standardized test scores?

-For test-optional applicants, greater weight will be placed on academic performance, course rigor, and personal factors.
-We aim to identify students who are prepared to succeed at the University of Kentucky and contribute positively to our campus community.
+For test-optional applicants, greater weight will be placed on academic performance and course rigor.
+We aim to identify students who are prepared to succeed at the University of Kentucky.

 Does applying for certain majors affect the review process?